HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 The UNPROCESSED data was saved to [WeatherData_2018_2019_UNPROCESSED.csv](WeatherData_2018_2019_UNPROCESSED.csv)

+>[!IMPORTANT]
+> I added a `WebDriverWait()` with the condition to wait until the table with the specified CSS selector is present on the page.
+This ensured that the code waits for each page to load completely before proceeding to scrape data from it.

 >[!NOTE]
 > + The structure of the DAILY OBSERVATIONS table was highly intricate.
 Field names were distributed across two lines, with header data stored in both 'th' and 'td' tags.
 Data for each characteristic, such as wind speed or temperature, was organized in separate tables containing Min, Max, and AVG values.
->  - The solution involved extracting these tables individually and then concatenating them horizontally along axis 1, effectively streamlining the data for analysis.
+>  - The solution involved extracting these tables individually and then concatenating them horizontally along axis 1.

 The data in the CSV file was later PROCESSED by loading it into MS Excel and adding the DATES by replacing the day numbers with the full date in MM/DD/YYYY format.
 This process was accelerated using the smart and powerful AUTOFILL feature of MS Excel.